seancdavis/seancdavis-com/www/src/blog/posts/2021-04-29-10-unspoken-developer-truths.md

 > Tech twitter is a horrendous metric for determining what is popular.
 >
-> It’ll show you what’s bleeding edge, and what might be up and coming in JavaScript.
+> It'll show you what's bleeding edge, and what might be up and coming in JavaScript.
 >
-> Beyond that better to tune it out if you’re trying to pick what to learn.
+> Beyond that better to tune it out if you're trying to pick what to learn.
 >
 > \- [@laurieontech](https://twitter.com/laurieontech/status/1377066084528951298)